Oxted: Church of the Peace of God

 The first congregational church in Oxted was opened in Station Road East in 1902.
 By the early 1930s, it had become unable to cope with the number of worshippers and so a new church, named the Church of the Peace of God, was built in 1934–35.
-It was designed by Frederick Lawrence in the Byzanitine style and was constructed in red-brown brick.
+It was designed by Frederick Lawrence in the Byzantine style and was constructed in red-brown brick.
 The church has a cruciform plan, oriented north–south, and has a central square tower.
 The church underwent considerable alteration in 2000, with the addition of an entrance concourse at the front and a new hall at the rear.
 The sanctuary was refurbished and the church was rededicated in March 2002.

 Sport

 Leisure Centre

 Tandridge Leisure Centre was opened in 1990.
 It was run by the district council until 2000, when management was transferred to a private company, Tandridge Leisure and Culture Trust.
 Freedom Leisure took over the operation of the centre in May 2018.
 The centre offers a fitness gym, exercise studio, a 25-metre fitness pool, and a lagoon pool with a 70 m flume slide.